Town-of-Impostors/TownOfImpostors/README.md

 - Disconnections in the middle of the game can cause bugs to occur, and the only way to fix them would be starting a new game or restarting the game.
 This mod was made with the assumption that no one would disconnect as disconnections are a whole other edgecase to fix.
 Future updates will hopefully fix this, but for now, just start another game or restart the client if a disconnection causes your game to bug

-- The Arsonist has to Douse targets again if the target is killed and then revived.
-This is unintended and will be fixed in a future release.

-- With the new keybindings from 1.6.0 for special abilities, some roles are able to use their abilities while doing other things (such as tasks or fixing sabotages).
-This causes some small bugs for some special roles such as the **Agent**, where using the keybindings for abilities whilst having another window open will cause abilities to go into cooldown.
-But, this also makes some special roles with abilities a little bit more powerful.
-As of now, this is not known to cause any game breaking bugs, but will be fixed in a future release as it is unintended.

 ---

 <h1>License</h1>